 If you’ve ever tried celery juice yourself, you’ll know that most people probably aren’t drinking it for the flavor.
 (It tastes exactly like you’d think it would—bland, grassy, and slightly salty, like liquified celery—in case you had any doubts.)
 Rather, the celery juice obsession stems from its purported health benefits as outlined by Anthony William, AKA the Medical Medium.

-William isn’t a doctor or nutritionist—he’s an intuitive who claims to receive information about the healing properties of foods from a “high-level spirit.”
+Anthony William isn’t a doctor or nutritionist—he’s an intuitive who claims to receive information about the healing properties of foods from a “high-level spirit.”
 According to him, celery juice has powerful anti-inflammatory properties and “undiscovered mineral salts” that can flush toxins from the body, strengthen the digestive and nervous systems, and repair damaged cells in the liver, among other things.
 He also says that to get the biggest digestive impact from celery juice, it should be consumed first thing in the morning before food.
 Of course, most of these celery juice benefits—including the empty-stomach caveat—haven’t been confirmed by science.
 But that hasn’t stopped thousands of people from claiming that their health has changed for the better since starting on a daily celery juice protocol.

 Most nutritionists agree that there’s nothing wrong with adding celery juice to an already healthy diet.
-But many of them are skeptical of its reputation as a cure-all and point out that by juicing celery, you’re missing out on the benefits of the whole plant.
+But many of them are skeptical of its reputation as a cure-all and point out that by juicing celery, you’re missing out on the benefits of celery as a whole plant.
 “I don’t recommend using celery juice or any green juice as a means to replace actually eating the whole vegetable, which reaps so many benefits from gut health, digestion, and blood sugar balance,” writes Well+Good Council member and Nutrition Stripped founder McKel Kooienga, MS, RDN, LDN.
 “But it’s a fantastic way to get more nutrients into your diet than you would otherwise, as long as you’re also eating whole foods.”
 She believes that when people start seeing celery juice benefits, it could be a cumulative effect from other healthy lifestyle choices they’re making at the same time—for instance, eating more plants or being more mindful of self-care.

 How to make this much-loved green juice at home